 Apparently, X-Men Origins: Wolverine (when not causing furore over work prints leaked online) was subject to some disagreement between Gavin Hood and the producers over the direction of the film, with they purportedly pushing Hood to create more superheroic action scenes and Hood wanting more focus on the plot.
 Although, everybody insisted that the disagreement ended amicably, Wolverine emerges as a film that has been first and foremost conceived around a series of spectacular action sequences the break-in to the compound in Nigeria with David Henney conducting massive leaps through the air while shooting down opponents and Ryan Reynolds deflecting bullets with lightning sword moves; the sequence with Hugh Jackman on a motorcycle, using his claws to brake and turn, slicing Humvees in half, allowing an explosion to propel him through the air to attack the copter; and especially the fight sequences atop one of the cooling towers of Three Mile Island with Ryan Reynolds teleporting back and forward as he fights Hugh Jackman and Liev Schreiber and eventually with Weapon XI going down with his Cyclops optic blasts turned on, slicing the cooling tower apart like a peeled orange.
 While many of these action scenes teeter on the improbable, what you cannot deny is the sheer visual poetry of Gavin Hood and the special effects teams skill in creating them.
 The plot is made to play a backseat to these that said, it is still a reasonable plot and pays more than due respect to the comic-book.

 Two further Wolverine films were made with The Wolverine (2013) and Logan (2017), again featuring a return performance from Hugh Jackman.
-Bryan Singer then returned to the series with X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016).
+Bryan Singer then returned to the series with X-Men: Days of Future Past (2014) and X-Men: Apocalypse (2016), followed by the upcoming X-Men: Dark Phoenix (2019).
 Ryan Reynolds later reprised the character of Deadpool in a substantially more faithful treatment Deadpool (2016).